boddetimadhav/IPL-Test---Site/Readme.md

-This is my personal portfolio in the making.
+This is an IPL website in the making.